 - Q Should I talk to my doctor about my GI bleeding symptoms?

-- Q Does alcohol cause GI bleeding?
+- Q Is there a cure for GI bleeding?

-- Q What is the rate of incidence for GI bleeding?
+- Q What is gastrointestinal (GI) bleeding?